christiansievers/memorial.sh/raspberry_pi_disk_image.md

 The disk image is based on version v6.32 (31/08/2020) of [DietPi](https://dietpi.com/), a stripped-down Linux distribution for the Raspberry.
 It's tested to run on all versions of the Raspberry Pi, including the 4.

 Because the memorial script works using basic networking technology, I only had to install a few more required packages (`avahi-daemon` and `git`).
-The hostname is `memorial.local`, so use `ping memorial.local` to find out its IP address.
+The hostname is `memorial`, so use `ping memorial` or `ping memorial.local` to find out its IP address.

 To see what's going on under the hood, feel free to log in with these details: